 We are in that wonderful phase where the baby gets into everything, all the time.
 You turn your back for one second and a nightmare has occurred.

 Things Edison did this week: Sprayed himself with copious amounts of Eric’s cologne.
 Took a bite out of Eric’s deodorant.
 Ate a cigarette butt at the park.
 Ran out into the street (I was there this time).
 Played in the toilet.
 Rammed his head into our stone hearth, resulting in a massive goose egg on his forehead.
 Ate a Lego.
 Puked up said Lego.
 Dragged a chair over to the water dispenser on the fridge and pushed all the buttons (thank goodness it locks).
 Dragged a chair over to where the candy is kept and tried to climb in.
-Dragged a chair over to the stove and tried to turned on the gas burners.
+Dragged a chair over to the stove and tried to turn on the gas burners.
 Took an actual bite out of my phone case.
 Climbed onto the counter and started the toaster.
 Half-chomped a dishwasher soap pod.
 Ate my chapstick.

 It is a freaking miracle we have not had to call poison control yet, I always seem to catch him in the nick of time.
 There is nothing quite so stressful as always knowing that if your kid is awake, you are two minutes away from baby kamikaze.
 This list makes me sound like a terrible parent, I know.
 You other mom’s get me, right??
 Solidarity!